bolderflight/invensense-imu/README.md

 ## Methods

+**Mpu9250()** Default construct, requires calling the *Config* method to setup the I2C or SPI bus and I2C address or SPI chip select pin.

 **Mpu9250(i2c_t3 &ast;bus, uint8_t addr)** Creates a Mpu9250 object.
 This constructor is used for the I2C communication interface.
 A pointer to the I2C bus object is passed along with the I2C address of the sensor.
 The address will be 0x68 if the AD0 pin is grounded and 0x69 if the AD0 pin is pulled high.

 ```C++